Right Arrow

 9 minutes

 Every shift in a food manufacturing plant starts with a promise: keep workers safe while getting quality products out the door.
 But the reality?
-Food manufacturing workers face a higher injury rate than almost any other private industry—3.3 non-fatal injuries per 100 full-time workers, compared to the national average of 2.4 (Source: Bureau of Labor Statistics [BLS], 2023).
-These are not just numbers.
-They represent thousands of people sidelined by preventable accidents every year.
+Food manufacturing workers face a higher injury rate than almost any other private industry—3.3 non-fatal injuries per 100 full-time workers, compared to the national average of 2.4 (Source: Bureau of Labor Statistics).
+These figures represent thousands of people sidelined by avoidable accidents every year.

-What’s behind these incidents?
-The usual suspects: slips, trips, and falls on greasy floors; lacerations from knives and slicers; strains from heavy lifting; amputations from unguarded machinery; and burns from steam or hot oil.
-Each of these top five injuries isn’t just common—they’re preventable.
+The causes for these incidents include lacerations from knives and slicers, strains from heavy lifting, amputations from unguarded machinery, and burns from steam or hot oil.
+These common injuries are also avoidable.

-The good news: A comprehensive safety program, backed by smart technology, can catch risks before they become tragedies.
-In this guide, we’ll break down the top 5 injuries that hit food manufacturing the hardest, explore their root causes, and show how video intelligence—like the kind Spot AI delivers—can help keep your people safer, your lines running, and your compliance record clean.
+A thorough safety program, backed by smart technology, can catch risks before they lead to injury.
+In this guide, we’ll break down four of the top injuries in food manufacturing, explore their root causes, and show how video analysis—like the kind Spot AI delivers—can help keep your people safer, your lines running, and your compliance record clean.

 The Cost of Safety Negligence in Food Manufacturing

 For food manufacturers, the price of a safety lapse is steep—and avoidable.
 OSHA penalties for serious safety violations can reach into six figures, and the average penalty in recent years was $18,025, with a median of $5,839.
-These aren’t just numbers on a balance sheet; they’re reminders of the real-world impact of missed hazards.
+These penalties are reminders of the real-world impact of missed hazards.

-Most incidents could have been prevented with better hazard awareness and timely intervention.
-Proactive safety measures, especially those powered by modern video intelligence, don’t just protect lives—they shield your business from financial and reputational fallout.
+Most incidents could have been averted with better hazard awareness and timely intervention.
+Anticipatory safety measures, especially those powered by advanced video analysis, protect lives and shield your business from financial and reputational fallout.

 Lacerations and Punctures - PPE Compliance